Back to Blog Posts

 Today, advancements in technology are constant and unyielding.
 As a society, we are dreaming big and creating even bigger.
 Inevitably, as we solve more problems, new ones are created.
 Unfortunately, and historically, this contradiction tends to be unavoidable.
 It is inevitable for technological advancement to trigger “side effects”.
 Amongst many, I think one of the “side effects” from our world shifting from brick & mortar towards digital web interfaces is the lack of consideration for the needs of individuals with diverse abilities.
 When considering such vast issues like digital inclusion and ensuring equal access for all, how are we supposed to go about fixing the problem?

 At AudioEye, our group of passionate, forward-thinking leaders look to technology for the answer.
-As our Vice President of Sales, Dan Sullivan, reminds us in his article, Accessibility 2.0 – A Technology First Approach, “Some technologists, like AudioEye, have taken an unfiltered look at this topic of accessibility and realized that, if this problem was the making of technology, why couldn’t technology be the solution to the problem, itself, created?”.
+As our Vice President of Sales, Dan Sullivan, reminds us in his article, Accessibility 2.0 – A Technology First Approach, “Some technologists, like AudioEye, have taken an unfiltered look at this topic of accessibility and realized that if this problem was the making of technology, why couldn’t technology be the solution to the problem, itself, created?”.

 As I finish up my first month at AudioEye, I am energized by the limitless entrepreneurial spirit that fuels our team.
-I look forward to learning more about our technology capabilities, our roadmap, and how we will assist our customers in new ways as we look to help them solve all issues of accessibility.
+I look forward to learning more about our technical capabilities, our roadmap, and how we will assist our customers in new ways as we look to help them solve all issues of accessibility.